juliandevelops/Juliandevelops/README.md

 I'm the minimalistic type of person, so I only use my MacBook for development.

 MacBook:
-- 2020 MacBook Air
+- 2024 16" MacBook Pro
-- M1 CPU with 8 CPU cores and 7 GPU cores
+- M4 PRo CPU with 14 CPU cores and 20 GPU cores
-- 256 GB of storage
+- 1TB GB of storage
-- 16 GB of unified RAM
+- 48 GB of unified RAM

 For testing I use the Android emulator that comes with Android Studio and the IOS simulator that comes with Xcode